Zuri Hall: Acting

+Impact

 Hall fronts the partnership between Access Hollywood and the Black & Missing Foundation — sitting down to exclusively interview authorities and the loved ones of missing people of color, to amplify their stories and highlight cold cases.

 She was a panelist on Bravo's 2020 televised special "Race in America : Our Vote Counts" — where she discussed the power of the Black vote.
 Zuri gave the keynote speech for her hometown NAACP chapter's 2018 Freedom Fund banquet — emphasizing the importance of voting in midterm elections and personal economic empowerment.

 Hall also participated in the Ad Council's 'Know Your Girls' campaign (in partnership with Susan G. Komen) to raise breast cancer awareness for Black women; including being a speaker at the BlogHer Health 2019 Summit.